Stock Market Guides Review

 Additionally, the SMG team is not just selling a system — they're using it themselves, taking trades right alongside their members and sharing daily commentary.

-On top of that, I've found their team to be approachable, responsive, and genuinely invested in helping each member become a better trader.
+I've also found their team to be approachable, responsive, and genuinely invested in helping each member become a better trader.

 Whether you have a question about a trade alert or using the scanner, or just have a general question about trading, they're there to help.

-They're also regularly releasing new educational material on how to best use the service and how to improve your trading.
+They also regularly produce new educational material on how to best use the service and how to improve your trading.

 Are there any downsides?